 Vulnerabilities or suspicious functionality in products or software may be reported by customers, Silicon Labs employees, researchers, or other interested parties.

-The PSIRT works with other Silicon Labs groups including Applications, Developers, Sales and Marketing to assess reported vulnerabilities, perform technical analysis and determine an appropriate response.
+Our ESIRT and PSIRT work with other Silicon Labs groups including Applications, Developers, Sales and Marketing to assess reported vulnerabilities, perform technical analysis and determine an appropriate response.
 The key processes for addressing vulnerabilities include:

-When the PSIRT is contacted by researcher(s) to address discovered vulnerabilities issues, the expectation is that there will be collaboration between the PSIRT and the researcher(s) to evaluate the issue.
-From there the PSIRT works within Silicon Labs to determine a best course of action to address/resolve the issue.
-In the event of it being necessary to discuss confidential information necessary to analyze the issue, the PSIRT will provide a mutual NDA for signing both by the researcher(s) and the PSIRT so that the information discussed is kept private.
+When HackerOne is contacted by researcher(s) to address discovered vulnerabilities issues, the expectation is that there will be collaboration between the Silicon Labs, HackerOne, and the researcher(s) to evaluate the issue.
+From there the ESIRT/PSIRT works within Silicon Labs to determine a best course of action to address or resolve the issue.
+In the event of it being necessary to discuss confidential information necessary to analyze the issue, Silicon Labs will provide a mutual NDA for signing both by the researcher(s), HackerOne, and Silicon Labs so that the information discussed is kept private.

 Use of products, by customers, must follow the provided specifications for operation to ensure proper functionality.
 In the event of a reported security concern, Silicon Labs will analyze the details to assess the impact on Silicon Labs products or software, determine the associated technical cause, and provide an appropriate resolution and/or disclosure.